-Anybody walking round a UK supermarket last weekend would have noticed the tell-tale signs of the first weekend of really good weather of the year, as out came the displays of barbecue food, as the nation brought their barbecues out of winter storage and prepared to fire them up to enjoy alfresco dining.
+You can notice the tell-tale signs of the first signs of summer as out come the displays of barbecue food in supermarkets, and the nation bring their barbecues out of winter storage and prepare to fire them up to enjoy alfresco dining.
 It struck me that this would be a good time to write a short piece on barbecue safety – remembering that some 2,000 people a year visit an A&E department after having had some sort of an accident with a barbecue.

 There are many different types of barbecue product available, and each of these presents different risks related to the fuel (gas, charcoal or electricity) and type of product (built-in, portable, disposable etc.), so there is no “one size fits all” advice, and I’ve tried to group the advice by the top risks that barbecuing in general presents to people.